 When the pole-residue data is generated from Touchstone 1.0 or 1.1 Y or Z parameters (in which case the Y or Z parameters are normalized), the Touchstone 1.0 or 1.1 Y or Z-parameter data from which the pole-residue data is generated shall be unnormalized first by the model maker.

 Unlike [Network Data] in Touchstone files, the pole-residue data is ordered by matrix elements, not by frequency.
-For each pole-residue matrix element (i, j), i=1…N and j=1…N define the table of poles and residues.
-Each pole-residue matrix element (i, j) contains one or more data lines in the form of [αm ωm Am Bm], m=1…M, where M is the sum of the number of real poles and the number of complex-conjugate pairs, defined in subparameter Number_of_data_lines (see equation below).
-For example, with 7 real poles and 14 complex conjugate pairs of complex poles, the number of data lines M becomes 21. αm and ωm are the real and imaginary parts of the complex poles, and Am and Bm are the real and imaginary parts of the coefficients for the pole components.
-The values ½(Am - iBm) and ½(Am + iBm) are normalized residues (divided by the pole) that correspond to the pair of complex conjugate poles.
-For a real pole (Bm = 0, ωm = 0), the equation below turns into Am/(1 + s/αm), where Am is the normalized residue for the real pole.
-The coefficient Am is the value that the pair of complex conjugate poles or a real pole contribute to the DC value.
+For each pole-residue matrix element (r, c), r and c define the row and column indices of the matrix element in the table of poles and residues.
+Each [Begin Pole-Residue Data] keyword contains the data of one or more matrix elements (r, c), which may consist of a delay parameter, a parameter for the residue of the pole at infinite frequency, an asymptote parameter, and zero or more pole-residue data lines in the form of [αm ωm Am Bm], m=1…M, where M is the number of pole-residue data lines defined in subparameter Number_of_data_lines.
+Each data line may describe a single real pole or a complex conjugate pair of complex poles.
+For example, with 7 real poles and 14 complex conjugate pairs of complex poles, the number of data lines M becomes 21. αm and ωm are the coefficients of the real and imaginary parts of the complex poles and Am and Bm are the coefficients of the real and imaginary parts of the (normalized) residues.
 The unit for αm and ωm is Hz.
 The unit for Am and Bm depends on the parameter type.
 For S-parameters it is unitless, for Z-parameters it is ohms, and for Y-parameters it is siemens (1/ohms).